NovaStellar-DunEDU/CWEB1216-01_-_Lab_07_-_WindowsAppForms/README.md

 I thought it would be easier to do it on MySQL, but it was a bit more fustrating.

-Jumping through loop holes was something that I had to do A TON, since MySQL and Visual Studio did NOT have compatibility.
+Jumping through loop holes was something that I had to do A TON, since MySQL and Visual Studio did NOT have compatibility unless I downloaded a MySQL plugin for Visual Studio.

 This was really fun and deeply humbling, but I think I wouldn't use MySQL for this type of case again.